 JR: Between 1.6 and 2.1 million youth are found to be homeless over the course of a single year within the United States.
 There is a popular misconception that in order for someone to be labeled as homeless, they have to be living on the streets.
 That is not the case.
 The federal government defines homeless as those individuals or families who lack a fixed, regular, and adequate nighttime residence.
 This can include youth who stay in shelters, abandon buildings, cars, or who couch surf.

 GC: What projects would you like to see more work done on in the future?

-JR: As far as a long-term projects, I hope to see a push in the direction for programs that are preventive and intervene early—for example, allowing youth to more readily access mainstream safety net programs.
-Dealing with the immediate problem, I feel that school administrators across the country need to educate themselves and their students on benefits under the McKinney-Vento Act.
+JR: As far as long-term projects, I hope to see a push in the direction for programs that are preventive and intervene early—for example, allowing youth to more readily access mainstream safety net programs.
+Dealing with the immediate problem, I feel that school administrators across the country need to educate themselves and their students on the benefits under the McKinney-Vento Act.

 GC: You’ve continued working with the California Homeless Youth Project while at Georgetown, but how else have you been advocating for the homeless youth population?